jewls618/jetSweat/README.md

 #Description

-jetSweat is a place where you can plan out your workouts when you're traveling to a new destination.
+An app that helps workout fanatics plan their vacation workouts in advance.
 If you are looking to stay on your strict workout schedule and need to find the closest gym to your hotel, jetSweat is for you!
 If you want to checkout a local barre class while you're on vacation, you've come to the right place!
 Just keep sweating!

 #Ruby version